 Other Names: Avian Mycobacteriosis, Mycobacterium Infection

-Avian mycobacteriosis, also known as avian tuberculosis, is a contagious, slow-developing, chronicgranulomatous disease primarily caused by Mycobacterium avium subsp. avium (MAA) and less commonly, Mycobacterium genavense.
-The disease occurs in all avian species (domestic and wild) and sporadically in mammals.
-Chickens are more susceptible than other animal species.
+Avian mycobacteriosis, commonly referred to as avian tuberculosis, is a contagious, slow-progressing, chronic granulomatous disease.
+It is most often caused by Mycobacterium avium subsp. avium (MAA), and less frequently by Mycobacterium genavense.
+The disease affects both domestic and wild birds and can occasionally occur in mammals.
+Chickens are considered more susceptible than many other species.

-Avian tuberculosis can have several different clinical presentations, depending on which organs are involved.
-In chickens, the intestinal tract and liver are the primary organs affected, with dissemination to other organs such as the spleen, bone marrow, air sacs, lungs, and skin.
-The infection results in the development of large tubercles or granulomas on the organ(s).
+The clinical presentation of avian tuberculosis varies depending on the organs involved.
+In chickens, the intestinal tract and liver are most commonly affected, with potential spread to the spleen, bone marrow, air sacs, lungs, and skin.
+Infection leads to the formation of granulomas (tubercles) within affected tissues.

-The most common form of avian tuberculosis, the intestinal form, typically causes progressive loss in body condition in the bird.
-Loss of body fat will cause the chicken’s breast muscles to atrophy, resulting in a prominent keel bone.
-Their face may appear smaller than normal, due to loss in body fat.
-Other signs observed include weight loss, white diarrhea sticking to vent feathers (“pasty butt”), dull and ruffled feathers, increased thirst, lethargy, and depression.
-The chicken’s comb, wattles, and earlobes often become very dry and pale in color.
+The intestinal form is the most common and typically results in a gradual decline in body condition.
+As body fat is lost, the pectoral muscles atrophy, causing the keel bone to become more prominent.
+The face may appear smaller due to fat loss around the head.
+Additional signs may include weight loss, persistent diarrhea that soils the vent feathers (“pasty butt”), dull and ruffled plumage, increased thirst, lethargy, and depression.
+The comb, wattles, and earlobes often become pale, thin, and dry.

 Clinical Signs

-• Pale comb/wattles: The chicken's face, comb, wattles, and earlobes often become dry, pale, thinner, and occasionally have bluish discoloration.
+• Pale comb/and wattles: The comb, wattles, and earlobes may become pale, thin, dry, or occasionally bluish.

 Transmission